 Credits, 3 sem. hrs.
-Studies in one of the four major genres of literature: novel, drama, short story or poetry.
+Prerequisite(s): ENG 6576 Bibliography and Research Studies in one of the four major genres of literature: novel, drama, short story or poetry.

 ENG 6569 - Introduction to Graduate Writing and Research

 Credits, 3 sem. hrs.
 An introduction to general research skills and methods for students in the Master of Education in English program.
 Must be taken before completing 12 hours of graduate credit.
 Course requirements include completion of written proposal for final project.
 This course may not be taken for credit by students enrolled in the English Master of Arts program.